BojanaMarojevikj/MyGym/README.md

+# MyGym

+MyGym is a web application developed as a project for the Internet Technologies course, built with ASP.NET Core.
+It serves as a platform for purchasing fitness class memberships online.

+## Features

-MyGym is a simple web application that is used for buying a membership for fitness classes online.
-On the main page, you can see all of the different types of trainings that are available at the moment.
-You can see the details about every training, like a short description, level, date and time it starts and ends, the location, the coach and the equipment used.
+- **Browse Trainings:** On the main page, users can view all available fitness classes along with details such as description, level, date and time, location, coach, and equipment used.
-If you want to pay for the gym membership you will have to log into your account, if you already have one, or you can create a new account by clicking the "Register" button.
-Once you click the "Add to cart" button, your training will be added to the cart and you will have the option to complete the order.
-If you are an admin user, you can create, edit, delete or update the trainings, coaches, equipemnt and training centers.
+- **User Authentication:** Users can log into their accounts to purchase memberships or create new accounts by clicking the "Register" button.
+- **Shopping Cart:** Upon selecting a training, users can add it to their cart for later purchase.
+- **Order Management:** Users have the option to complete their order directly from the shopping cart.
+- **Admin Privileges:** Admin users have additional functionalities such as creating, editing, deleting, or updating trainings, coaches, equipment, and training centers.

+## Usage

+To use MyGym:

+1. Clone the repository: `git clone https://github.com/your_username/MyGym.git`
+2. Navigate to the project directory: `cd MyGym`
+3. Open the solution file in Visual Studio or your preferred IDE.
+4. Build and run the project.
+5. Access the application through your web browser.

+## Technologies Used

+- ASP.NET Core
+- C#
+- HTML
+- CSS
+- JavaScript